 The real value in long-term care of your equipment starts with a good cabinet.
 If you can control where the chemistry goes—if you can control the environment exposure—while still cooling the equipment, you are good.
 For instance, as Schieffer points out, “A NEMA 1 cabinet is just door panels and when air cooling it’ll pull air from everywhere, which allows chemistry to invade the equipment from every angle.”

 When evaluating any type of rectifier, it’s critical to realize that not all cabinets are created equal.
-Ideally, your cabinet will use gasketed air paths and pull the environment’s ambient air used through a designated heat sync channel for cooling.
+Ideally, your cabinet will use gasketed air paths and pull the environment’s ambient air used through a designated heat sink channel for cooling.

 One thing that customers should be aware of when it comes to SMPS is the learning curve involved with these systems.
 The equipment is much smaller and has tighter arc paths with larger voltage potentials inside.
-The opportunity for a breakdown is different, and the equipment follows a different Preventative Maintenance path to keep it running.
+The opportunity for a breakdown is different, and the equipment follows a different preventative maintenance path to keep it running.
 It is similar in how the maintenance on your sportscar is different from the maintenance on your trusty diesel pickup truck.

 “People don’t understand it’s a different animal and if they are misrepresented in the sale of the rectifier, they will have nothing but problems down the road,” Schieffer warns.